donald-pinckney/pacsolve/artifact/README.md

 ```

 > Expected result: All solves except `minnpm-pip` should succeed.
-`result-vanilla.json` and `result-minnpm-npm.json` should match the solution graph of policy (1) above,
+One can read through `result-vanilla.json` and `result-minnpm-npm.json` and check that they solution graph of policy (1) above,
-and `result-cargo.json` should match the solution graph of policy (2) above.
+and that `result-cargo.json` matches the solution graph of policy (2) above.

 **Step 10:**
 ```bash
 popd
 ```

+## Example #3: MinNPM can Allow or Disallow Cyclic Solutions